Ear mites in cats: FAQ

 What are ear mites?

-Ear mites are tiny animals and are a fairly common parasite in both cats and dogs.
-They look like tiny white dots, but can barely be seen with the naked eye.
+Ear mites are tiny parasitic insects that are common in both cats and dogs.
+They look like tiny white dots, and can barely be seen with the naked eye.

 Ear mites live on the skin of the ear canal and feed off ear wax and skin oils.
 An adult normally lives for around two months, but they can multiply quickly.
 Eggs take just four days to hatch and a further three weeks to develop into an adult mite ready to breed.